Photos by Jenna Cho

 …capped each night with one or two beers and left from rest stops with rainbow-colored Spree candy, Three Musketeers chocolate bars and bacon in his pockets.
 To save time and keep his energy up, he typically slept less than seven hours a night and instead had an energy drink every 10 miles, downing about five a day.
 When on another day his support crew found him napping, they gave him a pint of ice cream for a boost.

-Jenna later said her crew never actually made it north to the Massachusetts sign post.
-She claims that they were technically in Massachusetts, according to their GPS.
-I think they need to go back down into Sages Ravine.
+Jenna later said she never actually hiked as far north as the Massachusetts sign post.
+She claims she was technically in Massachusetts, according to her GPS.
+But I think they need to go back down into Sages Ravine to complete the full CT AT.